Nishit-2212/e-commerce/README.md

-# E-Commerce (local development, no Docker)
+# E-Commerce

-This workspace contains a full-stack example: backend (Express + Prisma/Postgres + Mongo) and a frontend (Next.js + TypeScript + Tailwind).
-The project is intentionally configured for local development without Docker.
+This workspace contains a full-stack example: backend (Express/Postgres + Mongo) and a frontend (Next.js + Tailwind).
+The project is intentionally configured for local development.

 Quick start (Windows / PowerShell):